Poza Verde, Sistema Zacaton

 Sistema Zacatón is an area with incredible characteristics unparalleled in the world.
 In total, this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
 Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposits it in unusual travertine formations.

 Sinkhole with a double bottom

 Poza Verde has a diameter of 120 – 150 m.
 It is hard to access – beautiful blue water is encircled by tall limestone cliffs.

-Water in this lake is somewhat cooler than in neighboring cenotes – 28 – 29° C. Unlike to other sinkholes nearby, the water here is stratified, with chemocline.
+Water in this lake is somewhat cooler than in neighboring cenotes – 28 – 29° C. Unlike other sinkholes nearby, the water here is stratified, with chemocline.
 Surface water is not acidic.
 Thus Poza Verde seems to be more like a “normal lake”.

 Depth of sinkhole is 40 – 48 m what is comparatively little if compared to neighboring sinkholes.
 There have been attempts without success to find any large side passages.
-Bottom of the sinkhole is extremely level.
+The bottom of the sinkhole is extremely level.

-This is explained by the fact that the bottom of sinkhole is several meters thick travertine lid formed at some earlier time when the water level was considerably lower.
+This is explained by the fact that the bottom of the sinkhole is several meters thick travertine lid formed at some earlier time when the water level was considerably lower.
 Below this lid, there is located another void filler with thermal water.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010